reactioncommerce/reaction-docs/developer/core/event-hooks.md

 `Hooks.Event.add(name, callback)`

-Here you simply pass in the name of the event and then the callback you wish to be executed.
+Here you pass in the name of the event and then the callback you wish to be executed.

 `Hooks.Event.remove(name, callback)`